 Addressing public and social problems requires an integrated approach.
-As a Seattle University Public Affairs student, you will build a solid base in the theory of leadership, economics, public policy, management and finance from which you can take action for social change.
+As a Seattle University Public Affairs student, you will build a solid base in the theories of leadership, economics, public policy, management and finance to prepare you to take action for social change.

-As part of the Public Affairs curriculum, you will choose to concentrate in a specific area of interest.
-The concentrastions build upon the CORE Public Affairs curriculum and prepare you with the knowledge and skills needed to develop your specific field of interest.
+The flexible Public Affairs curriculum allows you to concentrate in a specific area of study.
+The concentrations build upon the CORE Public Affairs curriculum and prepare you to develop your specific field of interest.
 You can choose one of the established concentrations or work with your advisor to create your own.

-Through internships, research, experiential learning and study abroad opportunities, you will enrich your classroom experience while preparing for a career that promotes a just and humane world.
+Enrich your classroom experience through internships, research, experiential learning and study abroad opportunities that prepare you for a career that promotes a just and humane world.